Widebandgap/widebandgap.github.io/content/publication/conference-paper/Conference2/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - X. Yang
+  - Xin Yang
-  - L. Jin
+  - Liyang Jin
-  - M. Porter
+  - Matthew Porter
-  - H. Cui
+  - Hongchang Cui
   - Zineng Yang
-  - H. Gong
+  - Hehe Gong
-  - H. Wang
+  - Han Wang
-  - L. Shao*
+  - Linbo Shao*
   - Yuhao Zhang*

 # Author notes (optional)